nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Copies the information of a person to the user's clipboard.

-Format: `copy INDEX`
+Format: `copy INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [r/RANK] [u/UNIT] [c/COMPANY] [pl/PLATOON] [t/TAG]`

-- Copies the information of the person at the specified `INDEX` to the user's clipboard.
+- Copies the required information of the person at the specified `INDEX` to the user's clipboard.
 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​
+- If no fields are specified, all information will be copied.

 <div markdown="span" class="alert alert-info">

 :information_source: **Note:** If FAILS fails to access your clipboard, the information will be displayed in the result display box instead.
 You can then highlight the text using your mouse and copy it to your clipboard by using `Ctrl + C` on Windows/Linux or `Command + C` on Mac.
+The display window is extendable if you find that more space is required to see all the text.

 </div>